michaelchen0426/6000D-Horse-Racing/README.md

 geth attach http://127.0.0.1:8545
 ```

 After we run above command, we are able to connect to Geth client via JS code by using the url http://127.0.0.1:8545 in our script.

 #### Create and Deploy Smart Contract

 ```
 cd ./Ethereum
 npm install
 node deploy.js
 ```

+Sample Smart Contract Link: https://ropsten.etherscan.io/address/0x2bc235b4e4bde64cb70ba5f277ccfeffea8f2557

 # How does this work ?

 ## Screenshots of the application

 ![alt text](https://i.ibb.co/g4Kvp7s/Gallop-Chain.png)

 ## High-level System Architecture